mccode-dev/Helmholtz2025/install/README.md

-# Set up dev environment based on micromamba and conda-forge
+# A) Set up dev environment based on micromamba and conda-forge

 ## Install a fresh micromamba environment:
 ### Unixes: